ttrung149/nscm/README.md

 # tiny-lisp

-A tiny interpreter for Lisp-y language
+A tiny interpreter for Lisp-y language in C

 ## Installing